sboesebeck/morphium/README.md

 - support for complex queries
 - support inheritance and polymorphism
 - support for javax.validation annotations
-- lifecycle methods of pojos
+- lifecycle methods of POJOs
 - Support for References, including lazy loaded references
 - Support for partial updated objects (when writing, only the changes of the object are transferred)
-- Almost any operation morphium provides is async capable.
+- Almost any operation Morphium provides is async capable.
 That means, if you pass it an `AsyncOperationListener` as argument, you won't get a batch now, but after the async operation finished via the callback

 for questions and feature requests / bug reports also have a look at the google group join us on _slack_ [link](https://join.slack.com/t/team-morphium/shared_invite/enQtMjgwODMzMzEzMTU5LTA1MjdmZmM5YTM3NjRmZTE2ZGE4NDllYTA0NTUzYjU2MzkxZTJhODlmZGQ2MThjMGY0NmRkMWE1NDE2YmQxYjI)